swathyhealer/action_place_ner/README.md

 1. **Data Preparation**:
    - **Annotation**: The dataset is annotated with entities corresponding to "ACTIVITY OR CAUSE" and "PLACE".
-   - **Preprocessing**: Using `preprocess.py`, the annotated data is converted into a format suitable for spaCy training, resulting in training, validation, and testing datasets.
+   - **Preprocessing**: Using `preprocess.py`, the annotated data is converted into a format suitable for spaCy training, resulting in training, validation, and testing datasets (60:20:20).

 2. **Model Training**:
    - **Separate Models**: Two distinct spaCy models are trained: